1. What process is followed for electing governing council members and officers?

 – Inclusion in and access to the World Sleep online directory of sleep medicine professionals around the globe

-– Eligibility to participate and vote in WSS/WASM general assembly meetings
+– Eligibility to participate and vote in WSS general assembly meetings

 – Search for job openings or post an open position at your institution.

-Benefits of becoming an Associate Society Member include the following:
+Benefits of becoming an Affiliate Society Member include the following:

 – Membership cost to a society is free!